techsparksguru/symmetrics.github.io/journeys.md

 - A journey needs to have a goal

-- Goals have to be relatively specific (For e.g. I want to make more money is the goal for everyone - so that is not specific enough for your needs)
+- Goals have to be relatively specific (For e.g. I want to make more money is the goal for everyone - so that is not specific enough)

-- A goal needs to bounded by at least 3 dimensions among [Geo, Industry, Wage, Approvals, Rank..]
+- A goal needs to bounded by at least 3 dimensions among [Geo, Industry, Wage, Approvals, Rank..].
+Examples are below

     - Which employers pay a min.
 W wage, in the state of X, with an approval rate of at least Y%, and a rank of Z or higher ?

     - Which employers pay a min.
 V wage, in W state X city, with an approval rate of at least Y%, and a rank of Z or higher ?

+**JOURNEYS are available only for [paid accounts](/symmetrics_pricing/)**